VOICES FROM Cerdardale

 *One of Cedarliving’s goals is to build an essential community facility that meets the needs of the aging population and the housing demand of Cedardale and West Vancouver;

-*Cedarliving proposes to erect a good number of free parking stalls, including car lots and EV chargers, the staffs/parents of the Cedardale Elementary and Ceardale traffic will benefit from these;
+*Cedarliving proposes to erect a good number of free parking stalls, including car lots and EV chargers, the staff/parents of the Cedardale Elementary and Ceardale traffic will benefit from these;

 5, Why is Cedarliving basically a project dedicated to alleviating traffic in the Cedardale community and West Vancouver?